estennett/wmata/README.md

 ##Future Plans

--Appropriately style the app, preferably using SASS.
+- Appropriately style the app, preferably using SASS.

--Persist station train arrival time in the backend database so that the data can be compared with an ideal train schedule, allowing for statistical representation of train schedule discrepancies.
+- Persist station train arrival time in the backend database so that the data can be compared with an ideal train schedule, allowing for statistical representation of train schedule discrepancies.

 ##Bugs